DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 ## 05.29

 I've adjusted/corrected shader, textures and lights; **L** will fix the menu.
 Eventually I opted to neglect the third variant of the diffuse map.

+## 05.30

+Our professor announced the deadline has been posponed by another week, so I'm taking some time to polish the project and see if I can implement some of the other ideas I had in mind.
+I happened to figure out the cause of the artifacts of the normal map: the problem was that there were too few polygons that were bound to host the details of a smoothly curved surface, which caused xNormal to bake incorrectly.
+I added a few polygons in that area and baked the normal maps again, and now they're behaving correctly.